 Well, we are here to tell you that they do.
-In fact, in this day and age, our individual actions matter more then ever.
+In fact, in this day and age, our individual actions matter more than ever.
 Scientists began to acknowledge that the current rapid trends in species extinction could be indicative of a coming “sixth” extinction.
-In Earth’s history five mass extinctions of species have occurred, the most famous extinction is thought to have been caused by an asteroid, but this sixth extinction is caused by none other than human-beings.
+In Earth’s history, five mass extinctions of species have occurred, the most famous extinction is thought to have been caused by an asteroid, but this sixth extinction is caused by none other than human beings.

 Yes, you heard it right.
-In the past 200,000 years humans have been on the planet, 1,000 species have gone extinction.
-The driving forces behind this loss include climate change, deforestation, habitat degradation, and hunting (all caused by human activity).
-The report confirming the fact that we are currently smack in the middle of the sixth extinction, named this phenomenon “defaunation,” which means exactly what is sounds like – the eradication of plants and animals.
+In the past 200,000 years, humans have been on the planet, 1,000 species have gone extinction.
+The driving forces behind this loss include Climate change, deforestation, habitat degradation, and hunting (all caused by human activity).
+The report confirming the fact that we are currently smack in the middle of the sixth extinction, named this phenomenon “defaunation,” which means exactly what it sounds like – the eradication of plants and animals.

 Well, the world’s palate has gradually shifted away from plant-based foods to a meat-heavy, “Western” diet.
 The ability to eat meat every day – if not multiple times a day – is a concept that has long been associated with wealthy, developed nations.
 As countries like China and India grow and develop, trends show that the standard diet begins to include more meat, eggs, and dairy.
 Thus, the global demand for these products increases and the need for space for these animals and space for the extra croplands required to produce their feed increases.
 At its current rate, around 50 percent of the world’s land is used either to grow feed crops or harbor livestock – which means to accommodate more we need more land.